-Any additional limits to inspection

-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Any additional limits to inspection Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
-There are no fixed crawl boards to the roof space areas.
+No access was gained to any sub floor areas.
 Roof space inspection was limited to head and shoulders.
+Some areas of flooring have been provided which have been raised to allow insulation below.
 All properties built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask a specialist to undertake an appropriate test.
 We have not made checks to ascertain whether the property lies within a Radon area.
 Further advice could be sought from UK Radon.
+We are informed toughened glass has been used as appropriate, however, we have not checked all glazing.
+No checks have been made with regard to flood risk.